 Asthma

-Asthma is a lung condition which can cause problems with breathing.
+Asthma is a common lung condition which can cause problems with breathing.
 It can be triggered by a variety of things: infections, stress, dust, pollen, smoke, or exercise.
 It is also useful to note that cold air can worsen an asthma attack.

 Signs & Symptoms

 During an asthma attack the casualty will have difficulty breathing and will struggle to speak.
 This is because their neck and chest muscles are working hard to breathe.
+Other signs and symptoms include:

 Treatment

-1. Sit the casualty up.
+1. Sit the casualty up and reassure them.

 4. Call 999/112 if there is no inhaler or no improvement.